 DBE Frequently Asked Questions

-No. Since GRTC receives federal funding from the DOT, only the VDOT Department of Small Business and Supplier Diversity (SBSD) DBE certification will be accepted.
-Further, if a company is certified as a DBE by another agency, that company must still go through SBSD's certification process to be accepted by GRTC.
-A DBE certification from another agency may, however, speed up the certification process.
+No. Since GRTC receives federal funding from the DOT, only the VDOT DBE certification will be accepted.
+Further, if a company is certified as a DBE by another agency, that company must still go through VDOT's certification process to be accepted by GRTC.
+A DBE certification from another agency may, however, speed up the certification process for VDOT.

 A DBE status makes it easier to identify and ensure that minority and women owned firms are solicited for bids and proposals.
 Also, on applicable solicitations, a DBE subcontracting goal is assigned.
 Prime contractors must then seek to meet that DBE subcontracting goal or establish that good faith efforts were made to do so.